prc-github-prc/user-finder/README.md

 ************************************

 **user-finder** is a **python** script to **automatically** search to usernames online.
-It is a **solo** project that I ([prc-github-prc](https://github.com/prc-github-prc)) developed to help OSINT investigator or pentesters to find someone online.
+It is a **solo** project that I ([prc-github-prc](https://github.com/prc-github-prc)) developed to help OSINT investigators or pentesters to find someone online.
 The way that the script work will be detailed later.

 **********
 ## Installation and configuration :